Recently updated on: September 18, 2023

 We haste through life, thinking that the future will always be better than today, but many often fail to pave their way for the better future they've dreamed of.

-Many younger adults walk through life without considering how some of their careless actions or costly inactions today will directly affect the quality of their life in years to come.
+Many younger adults walk through life without considering how some careless actions or costly inactions today will directly affect the quality of their life in years to come.

 We are cast around and have to figure things out because we understand that not all adults know what they do.